strongdm/scim-integrations/docs/CONFIGURE_GOOGLE_SOURCE.md

-# Configure Google Source
+# Configure Google IdP

-To use Google Directory as a Source, you must perform the following steps:
+To use Google Directory as an IdP, you must perform the following steps:

 1. Enable OAuth Consent: https://console.cloud.google.com/apis/credentials/consent (Internal is OK)
 2. Create credentials for a Desktop App: https://console.cloud.google.com/apis/credentials